What is the minimum age?

 There is a hoist at the lido to allow all abilities to enter the pool.
 Get in touch with us on email@example.com so that we can make sure we have everything set up and ready for you.

 I can no longer take part, can someone else dip in my place?

 No sorry, your registrations are non-refundable and non-transferable so you can’t give your place away to anyone else.
 Please do let us know if you can no longer come.

-What time does the walk start?
+What time does the Cold Water Dip begin?

 Where do I park?